Selling properties in Spain – Taxes, expenses, and process

 Now if you would like to sell your property you must update the information registered in the Catastro Office .
 You can then inform the Catastro Office about the extensions that you have made and then, they can ask you to pay the 50 EUR (approx) difference for the non-declared extensions up to the date in which they were built (2007, in this case).

-COME TO OUR OFFICE!.
-We will instruct you ON how to update your documents, and prepare them for the sale in a FREE – OF- CHARGE MEETING.
+We will instruct you ON how to update your documents, and prepare them for the sale in a FREE – OF- CHARGE ADVICE!

 2.- PROVE THE LEGALITY OF THE CONSTRUCTION: